UP | HOME

 4. Guidelines provides important information about what you should turn-in, including information about your README.md file.

-Part I: Gazebo Differential Drive Challenge
+Part I: Gazebo Differential Drive Challenge (Individual)

 The challenge is to create a differential-drive robot that can be simulated in Gazebo and controlled by ROS.

-• The robot will be able to flip over and continue driving
+• The robot will be able to flip over and continue driving.

 • The robot will move through a world filled with Jersey Barriers and trash.